NilsDroste/nilsdroste.github.io/_posts/2020-12-01-Teaching-GlobalEnvGov.md

 ---
 layout: post
-title: Teaching Global Environemntal Governance
+title: Teaching Global Environmental Governance
 ---

 About a year into my new position, I have now dived into teaching.
 Immersed really.